clarkio/clarkio.github.io/src/pages/media.md

 ---
 layout: ../layouts/BaseLayout.astro
 title: 'Media'
-description: "Videos and podcasts in which I've talked and/or presented something."
+description: "Videos, podcasts and other media in which I've talked and/or presented something."
-keywordS: 'clarkio, media, videos, podcasts'
+keywords: 'clarkio, media, videos, podcasts'
 ---

+# Media

+Here you can find some of the content I've either created or have been a part of.

 ### Live Stream

-- [Twitch Channel](https://twitch.tv/clarkio): Regular live coding sessions covering various projects dealing mostly with JavaScript
+- [Twitch Channel](https://twitch.tv/clarkio): Regular live coding sessions covering various projects dealing mostly with JavaScript, TypeScript and Node.js.
 - [Past Streams](https://twitch.tv/clarkio/videos): If you missed a stream you can catch the recordings that are saved on Twitch
-- [PyWeekly Live](https://www.youtube.com/playlist?list=PLlrxD0HtieHhMG0KVlaG9LlFpSOmJcCLa): A show I co-host with Cecil Phillip where we both learn Python as beginners and build with it.
+- [PyWeekly Live](https://www.youtube.com/playlist?list=PLlrxD0HtieHhMG0KVlaG9LlFpSOmJcCLa): A show I co-hosted with Cecil Phillip where we both learn Python as beginners and build with it.
 - [All Around Azure](https://blog.allaroundazure.com/): I was a guest on the show sharing VS Code extensions that help when working with Azure
   - [Part 1](https://www.youtube.com/watch?v=CTwjrxwWoLQ)
   - [Part 2](https://www.youtube.com/watch?v=rTAWOxr210Y)